IIIF/api/source/api/presentation/2.1/index.md

   * Simeon Warner, _Cornell University_
   {: .names}

 _Copyright © 2012-2015 Editors and contributors.
-Published by the IIIF under the [CC-BY][cc-by] license._
+Published by the IIIF Consortium under the [CC-BY][cc-by] license._

 ----